 Black Diamond made a splash with their entry into the climbing shoe scene a few years ago.
-Since then, their shoes have yet to gain the same level of popularity as their beloved Camalots, but one model that might eventually get there is the Aspect.
+Since then, their shoes have yet to gain the same level of popularity as their beloved camming devices, but one model that might eventually get there is the Aspect.
 With a stiff, neutral sole, it supplies a powerful edging platform that feels somewhat similar to our favorite trad shoe, the La Sportiva TC Pro.
-The Aspect also similarly employs laces and padded leather to keep your feet from screaming during sustained crack jamming.
-With its low-top design, however, we were spared the usual complaints about Achilles pain that we so frequently hear in regards to the high ankle protection of a lot of trad shoes.
+The Aspect also employs similar laces and a padded leather upper to keep your feet from screaming during sustained crack jamming.
+And with its low-top design, we were spared the usual complaints about Achilles pain that often occur due to the high ankle height of other trad shoes.

 What really sets the Aspect apart is the price.
-At full retail, it offers reasonable savings compared to the premium models, and it's not uncommon to find it on sale.
-Keep in mind, however, that you might have to accept some drawbacks to get these savings.
+At full retail, it offers modest savings compared to the premium models, and it's also not uncommon to find it on sale.
+Keep in mind, though, that you might have to accept some drawbacks to receive these savings.
 Our testers found it was surprisingly uncomfortable during the break-in period.
-It's also more of specialty shoe, ideal for long romps on less-than-vertical stone, but poorly suited when things get steep.
+It's also more of a specialty shoe, ideal for long romps on less-than-vertical stone but poorly equipped if things get steep.